 59) What is a stub?

 In top-down integration testing, ordinarily, lower-level modules are not created while starting testing/combination with high-level modules.
-In those cases, Stubs or faker modules are utilized that mimic the working of modules by giving a hard-coded or expected result dependent on the input data.
+In those cases, Stubs or fake modules are utilized that mimic the working of modules by giving a hard-coded or expected result dependent on the input data.

 60) What is a driver?